raspberrypilearning/python-bytes-disgusting-dishes/en/step_2.md

 ### Debugging

 Check that:<br />
-- You use both kinds of quotes correctly: `' "words" '` or `" 'words' "`<br />
+- You use both kinds of quotes correctly: `' "words" '`<br />
-- You didn’t forget a closing quote or bracket
+- You didn’t forget to close all quotes or brackets

 </div>